Historic mega-transfer reportedly called off! Said El Mala appears to have thrown a spanner in the works for 1. FC Köln | Goal.com India

 Said El Mala has withdrawn from BVB's match due to his brother Malek.

 It remains unclear whether the future of Said's brother, Malek El Mala, influenced the collapsed negotiations.
-The pair are close and live together, and they made the switch from Viktoria Köln to Effzeh as a double transfer.
+The pair are close and live together.
+They moved from Viktoria Köln to Effzeh as a twin transfer.
 However, Malek El Mala currently features only for the club's second string in the Regionalliga West.
-Last season he scored five goals in 13 appearances, but then missed almost six months because of a muscle tear.
+Last season he scored five goals in 13 appearances, but he was sidelined for almost six months with a muscle tear.

 Their joint career planning already cost Borussia Dortmund a chance to sign Said in 2024, as the club refused to include Malek in the deal.
 "That was the end of it for me," he told 11Freunde in a joint interview.
-Said is convinced that his older brother will also reach the top: "I am one hundred per cent sure that Malek will follow the same path."
+Said is convinced that his older brother is ready for bigger challenges: "I am one hundred per cent sure that Malek will follow the same path."

 - Getty Images

-Said El Mala: Controversy surrounding Kwasniok and his failure to be selected for the World Cup
+Said El Mala: The controversy surrounding Kwasniok and his omission from the World Cup squad.

-El Mala's impressive Bundesliga debut drew interest from more suitors than just the Bees.
-FC Bayern were also credited with a long-standing interest in the young forward.
+El Mala's impressive Bundesliga debut had drawn interest from more suitors than just the Bees.
+Bayern Munich were also credited with a long-standing interest in the Krefeld-born forward.
 Brighton & Hove Albion, led by German coach Fabian Hürzeler, later emerged as clear favourites to secure the Krefeld-born forward, but the Seagulls were reportedly unwilling to meet 1.
-FC Köln's €50 million valuation, with their own limit said to be just €35 million.
+FC Köln's €50 million valuation, with their own limit set at just €35 million.

 El Mala was the club's standout performer as they battled relegation, starting all 34 Bundesliga matches and contributing 13 goals and five assists.
 As the campaign wore on, though, then-coach Lukas Kwasniok's handling of the youngster sparked controversy: to many observers' bewilderment, the 19-year-old was often used as a substitute.
 When Kwasniok departed in March, El Mala posted a celebratory video with strike partner Ragnar Ache.

-Under Kwasniok's successor, Rene Wagner, El Mala started every remaining Bundesliga match and added three more goals.
-Despite his contributions, he was left out of Germany's World Cup squad.
+Under Kwasniok's successor, René Wagner, El Mala started every remaining Bundesliga match and added three more goals.
+Despite that strong finish, he was left out of Germany's World Cup squad.

 "He had a great second half of the season, scored well," national coach Julian Nagelsmann said at the May squad announcement, before outlining why he ultimately left El Mala out.
 "Of course, he also fits in very well with Cologne's style of play.
 The question was: is he ready for our style of play at a different attacking level?
 If you look at the heatmap in Cologne, it's close to their own goal."